Losant/losant-docs/getting-started/getting-started-with-arduino-wifi-101.md

 }
 ```

 Most of this code is boilerplate [WiFi 101 connection logic](https://www.arduino.cc/en/Guide/ArduinoWiFiShield101).
-The Structure specific code is only in two places.
+The Structure specific code is in two places:

 ```arduino
 // Connect the device instance to Structure using TLS encryption. device.connectSecure(wifiClient, STRUCTURE_ACCESS_KEY, STRUCTURE_ACCESS_SECRET);
 ```

-This line uses the WiFiClientSecure client to connect your device to the Structure platform.
+This line uses the WiFiClientSecure instance to connect your device to the Structure platform.
 The access key and access secret can be obtained through Structure's web portal.

 ```arduino
 device.loop()
 ```

-This loops the underlying WiFiClientSecure and performs the necessary communication between the device and Structure.
+This loops the underlying WiFiClientSecure instance and performs the necessary communication between the device and Structure.
 This loop call must be invoked periodically, no less often than once a second.

 ## Sending State
-State represents a snapshot of the device at some point in time.
-This example will use a temperature probe connected to analog input A0.
-The state of a device is defined as one more attributes.
+State represents a snapshot of the device at a point in time.
+This example will use a temperature probe connected to the analog input, A0.
+The state of a device is defined using one or more attributes.
 A device's state attributes are defined when the device is registered using Structure's web portal.
 This example will send a state update to Structure every 15 seconds with the "temperature" attribute.

 ```arduino